In the previous post, we looked at what Tech Insights is and why it is useful. Now let’s get it running.

 • Node.js and Yarn installed

-• A working Backstage instance and codebase
+• A working Backstage instance

-• Access to the Backstage backend and frontend source code
+• Access to the Backstage codebase

 If you do not have a Backstage instance yet, the official getting started guide is the best place to begin.